The Entry into Jerusalem, one of the panels of the Maestà

 Returns to the Siena of that time

-The greater verticality is exploited here by the painter to give more space to the representation of a landscape which is an urban context and which has various references to the architecture of contemporary Siena; a detail of great relevance for the painter is the arch of the large entrance gate to the city of Jerusalem which constitutes an element of a gate that Duccio had well in mind…
+The painter has taken advantage of the greater verticality to provide more space for the representation of a townscape, which has various references to the architecture of contemporary Siena.
+A detail of great relevance for the painter is the arch of the large entrance gate to the city of Jerusalem, which constitutes an element of a gate that Duccio had in mind.
+To learn more about the Entrance to Jerusalem and other elements of the Maestà, a guided tour of the Museo dell’Opera del Duomo is recommended to reconstruct all the artistic and historical events of this masterpiece painted by Duccio di Buoninsegna ⟢